The Interview Process

 If your application is successful, we will invite you to the first stage of our interview process.
 This will consist of:

-- A face-to-face interview with the Trinity Institute of Education/Calderdale and Kirklees Teaching School Hub Lead Mentors, where you will answer questions designed to assess your suitability to train to teach.
+- A face-to-face interview with the Trinity Institute of Education/Calderdale and Kirklees Teaching School Hub/Yorkshire Rose Teaching Partnership Lead Mentors, where you will answer questions designed to assess your suitability to train to teach.

-- Secondary only: A subject test (carried out prior to interview day)
+- Phase/subject Test (carried out prior to interview day)

 - If you are Design and Technology, Art, Music or MFL, you will have an extra task to assess your subject strength.